More houses develop cracks in 'sinking' Joshimath; Every minute is important, says U'khand chief secy | Science-Environment

 Chief Secretary S S Sandhu held a meeting with officials at the state secretariat to review the situation in Joshimath and asked them to speed up the evacuation exercise to ensure the safety of residents as ''every minute is important''.

-Personnel of the National Disaster Response Force and State Disaster Response Force have been deployed for the relief and rescue efforts.
+Personnel of the State Disaster Response Force have been deployed for relief and rescue efforts.
+A team of the the National Disaster Response Force (NDRF) is also ''on standby'' to assist the local administration, a senior official said.

 There are 16 places in Joshimath where temporary relief centres have been built for the affected people.
 Apart from them, 19 more hotels, guest houses and school buildings have been identified for the affected people in Joshimath and 20 outside the town in Pipalkoti.